ApolloSolo/README-Generator/README.md

   7. [GitHub](#GitHub)
   8. [E-mail](#E-mail)
 ## Description
 The README generator takes user input, via the terminal and automatically generates the markdown for your new README.md file.
-This uses Inquirer, file systems (fs), and Node.js.
+This uses Inquirer, File System (fs), and Node.js.
 ## License
 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)
 ## Installation